Minnesota Department of Corrections

 c) Field services supervisors must investigate allegations if OSI staff do not initiate an investigation.

-E. Sexual abuse response team involvement
+F. Sexual abuse response team (SART) involvement

-a) SART must meet the immediate and long-term needs of an alleged victim and perpetrator of sexual abuse by offering access to support services.
+b) SART must meet the immediate and long-term needs of an alleged victim and perpetrator of sexual abuse by offering access to support services.

-b) SART must attempt to identify and cooperate with the prosecution or internal discipline of the perpetrator.
+c) SART must attempt to identify and cooperate with the prosecution or internal discipline of the perpetrator.

-c) The SART leader must ensure that staff/offender reporters of abuse are protected from retaliation.
+d) The SART leader must ensure that staff/offender reporters of abuse are protected from retaliation.

 a) Following notice of activation, the facility SART leader must promptly take any action deemed necessary for the immediate safety needs of the alleged victim.
 Involuntary (administrative) segregation should only be assigned when another alternative cannot be found and must not exceed 30 days.